Luke-Yost/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Parameters are the names of the things being passed to the function and arguments are the values nested inside of the parameters.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+A primative data type in JavaScript are single pieces of data while reference value are objects that can store many different types of data.
 ```